kumarswamy2025/Cafe-Management-System/frontend/README.md

 ---

 ## How to Run the Project
-1. Navigate to the backend folder:
+1. Navigate to the frontend folder:
    ```bash
    cd frontend
    ```